ianhaddock/motorsort/README.md

 ### Notes:
 * Poster and background images are unique by year and can be easily customized.
 * [Plex Media Server][025] users should select TV Shows as the library type, install the [Absolute Series Scanner][024], and select the 'Personal Media Shows' Agent when creating a library for these files.
 This will keep Plex from incorrectly matching files to its online medatata sources.
+* This script is provided AS-IS with no warranty expressed or implied.
+Use at your own risk.

 [021]: https://commons.wikimedia.org/w/index.php?fulltext=1&profile=advanced&search=%E3%81%94%E3%81%B2%E3%82%87%E3%81%86%E3%81%86%E3%81%B9%E3%81%93+svg&title=Special%3ASearch&ns0=1&ns6=1&ns12=1&ns14=1&ns100=1&ns106=1